-Matters where the Respondent is a Student
+Matters where the Respondent is a Student Tim Poirier, Dean of Students timothy.poirier@delval.edu 215.489.2215

-April Vari, D.Ed.

-Vice President for Campus Life and Inclusive Excellence

-april.vari@delval.edu 215.489.2413

-The Vice President for Campus Life and Inclusive Excellence will transmit a copy of the appeal to the non-appealing party within two days of receiving the request.
+The Dean of Students will transmit a copy of the appeal to the non-appealing party within two days of receiving the request.
 Such transmittal shall notify the nonappealing party of his/her/their right to submit a response to the appeal and any other statement in support of the Hearing outcome within seven business days of receipt of the notification.

-Upon receipt of the non-appealing party's response, or the expiration of seven business days, the Vice President for Campus Life and Inclusive Excellence and the Vice President for Academic Affairs will consider the appeal, which consists of a review of written case materials and files.
+Upon receipt of the non-appealing party's response, or the expiration of seven business days, Dean of Students will consider the appeal, which consists of a review of written case materials and files.
 Results of the appeal will be communicated simultaneously, and in writing via electronic mail to both parties within ten business days from the receipt of the non-appealing party's response (or the expiration of the period to respond).
 The written appellate decision will describe the result of the appeal and the rationale for the result.
 Appeal decisions are final.

-Matters where the Respondent is an employee, independent contractor, or volunteer
+Matters where the Respondent is an employee, independent contractor, or volunteer.